IsarNejad/IsarNejad.github.io/_pages/about.md

 # Latest News

 {: .amaranth-deep-purple}
-### November 2023 - I will organize a workshop at the [Pathway to Prosperity national conference](https://site.pheedloop.com/event/p2pvvp2023/home) in Montreal.
+### November 2023 - I co-organized a workshop at the [Pathway to Prosperity national conference](https://site.pheedloop.com/event/p2pvvp2023/home) in Montreal.

 **Title of workshop:** Responsible AI in Settlement Services: Challenges, Social Context, and Ethical AI Solutions

-**Description of workshop:** In this workshop, we hope to explore opportunities and limitations of AI language technologies in the immigration context.
+**Description of workshop:** In this workshop, we explored the potential and limitations of AI language technologies in the immigration context.
 We first explore the current landscape of settlement services that can be facilitated, assessed, or audited by language technologies.
 Then, we delve into assessing the potential for a responsible adoption of these technologies in the Canadian settlement service sectors.
 Some examples encompass translation services, structuring data, detecting patterns on an unparalleled scale, automatic reporting, and auditing fairness in decision-making processes.
 We conclude by discussing the risks and challenges of deploying these technologies, emphasizing the importance of fostering fair and inclusive technologies.

 **Workshop chair:**